uyuni-project/uyuni-rfc/accepted/00076-state-channels-visibility.md

 ## Limitation

-It turns out that once the Salt States are collected from the various source States Channels, they are handled by the Salt engine itself which builds up the Salt highstate, and this one has no tracking information of the order or the source of the states origin.
+Salt States are collected from various sources including but not limited to States Channels.
+Those are handled by Salt which builds up the Salt highstate (or other target aggregated states).
+At the time of writing, Salt lacks tracking information about the origin of each state, and it is not part of this RFC to add such tracking.

-The proposed solution of this RFC is not including an end-to-end description of where each single Salt State comes from where at the moment, the initial improvement is to add the visibility of the set of State Channels every system inherits from other entities (System Groups and Organizations as described before).
+This RFC exclusively covers adding visibility to relationships of State Channels, and not individual states.

 # Detailed design
 [design]: #detailed-design

 ### `Home > My Organization > Configuration Channels`
-This page represents the assignment connection between an organization and both configuration channels and state channels.
-All the systems in this organization will inherit the selection set of channels here.
-This should be only a list of Configuration Channels and State Channels with the possibility of simply select/deselect channels and Apply changes.
-If there is a need to show only the channel selected, a filter to the list page should be added instead.
+This page presents associations between an organization and both Configuration Channels and State Channels.
+All systems in this organization will inherit Channels selected here.
+This is a list of Configuration Channels and State Channels with the possibility of selecting/deselecting channels and Applying any changes.

+Proposal is to add a filter to the list page for convenience.

 Before:
 ![My Organization BEFORE](images/state-channels-visibility/Home_MyOrganization_ConfigurationChannels_BEFORE.png)